couchbaselabs/couchbase-spark-mllib-sample/README.md

 There a plenty of use cases were Linear Regression (or other Regression types) can be used, but let's focus on the first one related to house prices.
-Imagine we a running a real estate company in a particular region of the country, as we are an old company, we do have some data of which were the houses sold in the past and for how much.
+Imagine we a running a real estate company in a particular region of the country, as we are an old company, there is some data record of which were the houses sold in the past and for how much.

 In this case, each row in our historical data will look like this: